emilkm/amfjs/README.md

 ## Why not AMF 0

-I don't use it, and it only adds weight to the library.
+It only adds weight to the library, and I have not had any real need for it.

 # Enough talk, give me a basic example